bugltd/ComfyLab-Pack/wiki/node reference/xy plot/0 - core concepts.md

 The `Render` node, in its default configuration is easier to understand:

-- it takes an `image` as input, for example the result of the `KSampler` processing
+It takes an `image` as input, for example the result of the `KSampler` processing

+> [!IMPORTANT]
-- <ins>important</ins>: you are not limited to KSampler
+> You are not limited to KSampler:
+>
-  - in fact **you can do what you want between the `Queue` node and the `Render` one**
+> - in fact **you can do what you want between the `Queue` node and the `Render` one**
-  - it could be loading the image from a folder, doing some image transformations... you decide
+> - it could be loading the image from a folder, doing some image transformations... you decide

-- it has 2 outputs:
+This node has 2 outputs:

 - `image` is the single image, as received in input
 - `grid` is the generated grid, when it has received enough images
   - obviously, you can generate multiple grids, if you configure pagination in the `Queue` node

 ## dim1 vs dim2, which one should I choose? (or the Performance Question)